Prescription Drug Fraud

 Georgetown Prescription Drug Fraud Lawyer in TX

-If you’ve been accused of prescription fraud in Williamson or Bell County, Law Office of Price & Wiggins, P.C. may be the right choice for your case.
+If you’ve been accused of prescription fraud in Williamson or Bell County, Law Office of Michael J. Price, P.C. may be the right choice for your case.
 Michael J. Price is a passionate defender and has years of experience to prove it.
 He can examine the allegations, collect evidence, file motions, call expert witnesses and do whatever’s possible to represent you effectively.

 Get in contact with the Law Office of Michael J. Price, today at (512) 354-1880 to discuss your charges.
 Michael J. Price represents those accused of drug crimes in Bell County and Williamson County including Georgetown, Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.